 To determine the facility's baseline purchasing levels of beef, pork, poultry, and lunch meat in pounds of product from the previous year's records, establish a method and routine for tracking these purchases.
 Consider engaging your food suppliers to provide you with a summary report per food category on a regular basis, such as quarterly or monthly.
-Health Care Without Harm and Practice Greenhealth have partnered with the World Resources

-Institute to assist hospitals in participating in the Cool Food Pledge to track and reduce their food purchasing footprint.
-Our shared Food Category Tracking Tool can be useful for starting this baseline.
-This tool also tracks foods purchased and served other than meat, including seafood and plantbased proteins, to provide a broader picture of the impact on balanced menus.
-To convert to GHG emissions, this shared Cool Food Pledge GHG Calculator will translate your food category purchases.
+Practice Grenhealth's Less Meat, Better Meat Tracking Tool can be useful for starting this baseline.
+This tool also tracks other proteins purchased and served, including seafood and plant-based proteins, to provide a broader picture of the impact of balanced menus.
+To then take it to the next level and convert to GHG emissions, use Health Care Without Harm's Balanced Menus Greenhouse Gas Emissions Tracking Tool.